ethereum/remix-ide/docs/contract_metadata.md

-Build Artifact
+Generate Artifact
 ==============

-When a compilation succeeds, Remix creates two JSON files for each compiled contract.
-One of these files **captures the output from the Solidity compilation**.
-This file will be named  **contractName_metadata.json**.
+When a compilation for a Solidity file succeeds, Remix creates three JSON files for each compiled contract.
+Files can be seen in the `File Explorers plugin` as:

-The other JSON file is named **contractName.json** .
-The **contractName.json** file contains the compilation's artifact that is needed for linking a library to the file.
-It contains the link to the libraries, the bytecode, the deployed bytecode, the gas estimation, the method identifiers, and the ABI.
+1. `artifacts/<contractName>.json`: contains the link to the libraries, the bytecode, the deployed bytecode, the gas estimation, the method identifiers, and the ABI.
+It is used for linking a library address to the file.
+1. `artifacts/<contractName_metadata>.json`: contains the metadata from the output of Solidity compilation.
+1. `artifacts/build-info/<dynamic_hash>.json`: contains info about `solc` compiler versino, compiler input and output.
+This file is generated similar to the files generated through Hardhat compilation.
+You can also try [Hardhat compilation](https://remix-ide.readthedocs.io/en/latest/hardhat.html#enable-hardhat-compilation) from Remix.

-In order to generate these artifact files, the **Generate contract metadata** box in the **General settings** section of the **Settings** module needs to be checked.
-The these metadatas files will then be generated when you compile a file and will be placed in the **artifacts** folder - which you can see in the Files Explorers plugin.
+Please note that in order to generate these artifact files, the **Generate contract metadata** box in the **General settings** section of the **Settings** module needs to be checked.
+By default, it is checked.

 You can write scripts that can access either of these files.